 Whether you’re a wellness novice or a health enthusiast, you’ve likely heard of cold exposure therapy—i.e., taking an ice bath, cold plunge, or even a freezing shower to reap health benefits.
-It’s become popular in biohacking circles and among athletes, and research does suggest it may deliver some science-backed benefits for recovery, stress management, and metabolic health.
+It’s become popular in biohacking circles and among athletes, and research does suggest it may deliver some benefits for recovery, stress management, and metabolic health.

 But exposing your body to freezing temperatures doesn’t come without dangers.
 As with any health modality, it’s important to understand the nuances behind this practice.
 Keep reading to learn about the potential benefits and the risks of cold exposure therapy, plus how to dip your toes in safely.